US Open: Frances Tiafoe and Taylor Fritz will meet in an all-American semifinal in New York

 The 12th-seeded Fritz, a 26-year-old from California, entered the day with an 0-4 record in Slam quarterfinals.

-Now on Friday, he will take on longtime friend Tiafoe, a 26-year-old from Maryland.
+Now on Friday, he will take on longtime friend Tiafoe, a 26-year-old from Maryland who lost to eventual champion Carlos Alcaraz in the 2022 U.S. Open semifinals.

 “It's the biggest match of me and Taylor's life.
 We've known each other for so long.
-I've been playing against him since (14-and-under tournaments),” Tiafoe said.
+I've been playing against him since (14-and-under tournaments),” Tiafoe said during an on-court interview.
 "So to be able to play him here ... is going to be awesome.
-I know we're two Americans but I hope you're all with me come Friday."
+I know we're two Americans, but I hope you're all with me come Friday."

-The Fritz-Tiafoe semifinal — “That could be crazy,” Fritz said, before he knew whom he’d face next — is the first between a pair of American men at any major since 2005, when Andre Agassi defeated Robby Ginepri in New York.
+The Fritz-Tiafoe showdown — “That could be crazy,” Fritz said, before he knew whom he’d face next — is the first semifinal between a pair of American men at any major since 2005, when Andre Agassi defeated Robby Ginepri in New York.

 No American man has won a Grand Slam singles trophy since Andy Roddick triumphed at the U.S. Open in 2003; Roddick was the last man from the United States in the U.S. Open final, losing to Roger Federer in 2006.